 Degrees and Programs

-Master of Arts (Systematic Theology, Sacred Scripture, or Monastic Studies) (Two-Year Academic Degree)
+Master of Arts (Systematic Theology or Sacred Scripture) (Two-Year Academic Degree)

-The Master of Arts degree program goals include both the attainment of a general knowledge of Theology, as well as a focus for study and research writing in one of three areas of concentration: Systematic Theology, Sacred Scripture, or Monastic Studies.
-Successful candidates complete the required coursework, achieving a minimum of a 3.0 GPA each semester and a “B” in each course.
-This, together with the capstone summative comprehensive exam in three parts serves to indicate the degree to which the student has achieved the M.A. program goals.
-The three parts of the M.A.
-Comprehensive exam include: a written comprehensive exam, a 10,000-12,500-word directed thesis, and a “lectio coram” (public lecture) presented before a panel of professors who question and then evaluate the presentation.
+The Master of Arts degree program offers seminarians as well as religious and lay students the opportunity for coursework, study, and research writing in systematic theology or sacred Scripture.
+Successful candidates must complete the required coursework, achieving a minimum G.P.A. of 3.0 each semester and a “B” in each course.
+Also, they must complete a capstone summative comprehensive evaluation consisting of three components that collectively evaluate how well the student has achieved the degree program goals: a written comprehensive exam, a directed thesis of 10,000–12,500 words, and a “lectio coram” (public lecture) presented before a panel of professors who question the student and evaluate the presentation.

-1. Students will attain academic competency in theology with a concentration in Systematic Theology, Sacred Scripture, or Monastic Studies.
+1. Students will attain academic competency in theology.

-2. Students will acquire knowledge of the Catholic theological tradition by engaging in graduate-level research, including at least one graduate research seminar.
+2. Students will acquire knowledge of the Catholic theological tradition.

-3. Students will develop the skills needed for critical theological reflection through coursework and discussion of research topics.
+3. Students will develop the skills needed for authentic theological reflection.

 The courses in the Seminary curriculum acceptable for the Master of Arts program are in the 800 series.
 The courses in the 700 series, with additional work, may also be acceptable if first approved by the Academic Dean.